Your message probably is not concrete enough

 Guess which message resonates best with customers?
 Of course, it’s the most concrete message, the one that helps you visualize your new black Levi’s jeans.
 Abstract messages are less effective.

-That’s one example of how concrete words ensure that your message gets remembered.
+That’s one example of how concrete words ensure that your message gets remembered — and acted upon.

 Concrete language captures attention

 “Concrete language has a host of beneficial consequences.
-It holds people’s attention, encourages support, and drives desired action,” writes Jonah Berger in his new book Magic Words: What to Say to Get Your Way.
-(Note: I’ll review his new book in a future blog.)
+It holds people’s attention, encourages support, and drives desired action,” writes Jonah Berger in his book Magic Words: What to Say to Get Your Way.
+Here’s a review and summary of Magic Words.

 Berger is a marketing professor at the Wharton School of the University of Pennsylvania.
 He’s the author of several books, including the bestseller Contagious.